NHS waiting list falls to lowest level in almost three years

 The number waiting at least four hours from the decision to admit to admission also rose, standing at 137,763 last month, up from 133,799 in November.

-Annually, the number of waits of over 12 hours hit a new record high in 2025, having risen every year since 2013, analysis by the Press Association shows.
+Annually, the number of waits of more than 12 hours hit a new high in 2025, having risen every year since 2013, analysis by the Press Association shows.

 NHS England said the health service had experienced its busiest ever year, with 27.8 million A&E attendances in 2025, an extra 367,000 compared to 2024.